top of page

 In addition to genetic mutations, microbes also maintain a variety of nucleotide base modifications across their genomes.
 This epigenetic information can be gained or lost, resulting in semi-permanent heritable change.
 Recent work by our lab (Stone et al, 2023, in press) has shown that the pattern of 6-methyladenine (6mA) modifications across the E. coli genome can evolve differently depending on genotype.
 In E. coli, the primary function of 6mA is to direct the mismatch repair (MMR) machinery and aid in the correction of DNA replication errors.
 In the absence of MMR, we found that the selective pressure maintaining 6mA methylation is relaxed and that genome-wide methylation erodes in a non-deterministic fashion.
 Future investigation by our lab will focus on estimates of 6mA epimutation rate and how the environment affects epimutation rates.

-Genome-wide 6mA methylation in E. coli K-12 substr.
+C) Genome-wide 6mA methylation in E. coli K-12 substr.
 MG1655.
 The origin of replication (green), IS elements (purple) and cryptic prophages (orange) are shown for reference.
 (A) Percent methylation at GATC sites.
 Each point represents one GATC site and points are colored to reflect percent methylation from 0% (blue, inside) to 100% (red, outside).
 (B-C) Differentially methylated GATC sites in evolved WT (A) and MMR- (B) clones.
 Red bars are sites with increased methylation and blue bars are decreased methylation, and the height of the bar reflects the difference in percent methylation between the ancestor and the evolved clones.
 Each ring ranges from -25% to 25%.
+(Stone et al, 2023. mBio).

 When provided with a rich array of nutrients and an opportunity for spatial segregation, microbes can take advantage of newly acquired genetic variation and rapidly diversify to occupy new unique niches.
 In a long-term evolution experiment, we have been evolving populations of E. coli in spatially complex (culture tubes) and spatially homogeneous (flasks) environments containing a nutritionally complex media (LB broth).
 In spatially complex environments, the first visual phenotypic change we observe is the presence of a biofilm at the surface/air interface of the culture tube.
 Whole-population shotgun genomic sequencing revealed that these populations contained parallel mutations, particularly affecting genes that influence biofilm formation (fimE, regulator of the type-I fimbriae (FimA); hns, global regulator of environmental-change and stress-response genes; and acrB, a subunit of the MDR family efflux pump AcrAB/TolC).
 Deletion of fimA renders E. coli populations unable to evolve the ability to form biofilms.
 Without the ability to evolve increases in biofilm formation, adaptation is hindered in the culture tube environment but not in the flask environment.
-Future work will focus on why the ability to evolve increases in biofilm formation is so important in the culture tube environment.